-This note describes a new message format called Nota that was developed for use in the Actor Protocol.
-The Actor Protocol requires a JSON-like format that provides blobs (binary large objects) for things like public keys and encrypted secrets.
-The Actor Protocol also requires private actor addresses.
+This note describes a message format called Nota that was developed for use in Misty's Procession Protocol.
+The Procession Protocol requires a JSON-like format that provides blobs (binary large objects) for things like public keys and encrypted secrets.
+The Procession Protocol also requires private process addresses.

 JSON had three design rules: